 west side of Charleston; some road work is also being done near

 Huntington.
-Where I-64 runs contiguously with I-77 north-south the
+Where I-64 runs contiguously with I-77 north-south between Beckley and

-Charleston.
-We had two tolls of $2.50 each on that section.
-You'd
+Charleston we had two tolls of $2.50 each on that section.
+Traffic

 was much lighter on I-64 where it was by itself, heavier where it ran